Overwriting CSS

 }

-Userback's default styles come with high specificity.
+Userback's default styles have high specificity.
 Using !important ensures your styles take precedence.